A Boy Named Charlie Brown (soundtrack): A Boy Named Charlie Brown: Original Motion Picture Soundtrack

 A Boy Named Charlie Brown: Original Motion Picture Soundtrack is the second of two soundtrack albums issued for the film.
 Released on CD by Kritzerland Records in 2017, the album featured the complete instrumental score, isolated from dialogue and sound effects.
 It was limited to 1,000 copies and sold out within one week of its release.

 The release marked the first official presentation of the full score by Guaraldi and Trotter.
 Efforts to issue a music-only version had been delayed for decades due to licensing complexities.
 The original rights were split between Columbia Masterworks Records and Cinema Center Films, both of which had ceased operations, with ownership passing through multiple corporate transitions.
-Additionally, music clearances involved the estates of Guaraldi (d.
-1976), Trotter (d.
-1975), and Rod McKuen (d.
+Additionally, music clearances involved the estates of Trotter (d.
+1975), Guaraldi (d.
+1976), and Rod McKuen (d.
 2015), whose contributions were also part of the original score.